Pinnacle Peak Recovery

 Plenty of times, there is an underlying mental health disorder along with an addiction.
 These are called co-occurring disorders, and these are very common.
 Pinnacle Peak Recovery understands how common this is, which is why we offer treatment for co-occurring disorders, also known as dual diagnosis treatment.

 About one-third of people dealing with mental health disorders also deal with substance use disorder (SUD), according to the National Alliance on Mental Illness.
-Some of the most common disorders that clients deal with are:

 • Anxiety